 Michael Twomey Greason was appointed to the Board in 2002 and reappointed in 2003 and 2006.
 He served as Chairman from July 2006 through July 2007.
 A native of New York City, Mr. Greason brings 20 years of government and management experience to the Board.
 He began his public career in law enforcement and has more recently served the public and non-profit sectors as an Assistant Manager of the Metropolitan Museum of Art; as Director of Communications for the Roosevelt Island Operating Corporation of NYS; as Deputy Commissioner of Personnel for the City of Yonkers; and most recently, as the Deputy Commissioner of Human Rights for the State of New York.
 Mr. Greason is a graduate of the Richmond (VA) Sheriff's Academy and he received his Bachelor's and Master's degrees from the University of Richmond.

 June F. O’Neill was appointed to the Unemployment Insurance Appeal Board by Governor Andrew Cuomo on June 30, 2017.
-Prior to her Board appointment, Ms. O’Neill has had a long and distinguished career in public service.
+Prior to her Board appointment, Ms. O’Neill had a long and distinguished career in public service.
 Most recently, Ms. O’Neill was the Department of Labor Commissioner’s North Country Regional Representative.
-Prior to her service at the Department of Labor, Ms. O’Neill worked for many years in the NYS Office of the State Comptroller holding a variety of important positions including Employer Outreach Manager, Director of Intergovernmental Affairs, and Executive Coordinator for Training and Intergovernmental Affairs.
-Among the varied positions in state and local government Ms. O'Neill has held include serving as the Director of the NYS Office of Rural Affairs (the first of its kind in the nation Cabinet-level office), North Country Ombudsman in the NYS Department of State, as well as various positions in St. Lawrence County government, where she served Clerk of the Board, Auditor, Budget Officer, Administrator and Election Commissioner.
-Active in her community as well, she is currently a member of SUNY Potsdam College Council where she serves as Chair and has chaired two presidential searches.
+Prior to her service at the Department of Labor, Ms. O’Neill worked for many years in the NYS Office of the State Comptroller, where she held a variety of important positions, including Employer Outreach Manager, Director of Intergovernmental Affairs, and Executive Coordinator for Training and Intergovernmental Affairs.
+Among the varied positions Ms. O’Neill has held in state and local government are Director of the NYS Office of Rural Affairs (the first of its kind in the nation and a cabinet-level office), and North Country Ombudsman in the NYS Department of State.
+She also held various positions in St. Lawrence County government, where she served Clerk of the Board, Auditor, Budget Officer, Administrator and Election Commissioner.
+Active in her community as well, Ms. O’Neill is a long-time member of the SUNY Potsdam College Council, where she serves as Chair and has chaired two presidential searches.

 Marilyn P. O'Mara was appointed to the Unemployment Insurance Appeal Board by Governor Andrew Cuomo on July 28, 2017.
 Ms. O’Mara received her B.A. in International Studies and French from American University and her Juris Doctorate from Syracuse University College of Law.
 She worked as an Associate Attorney in the offices of Condon & Forsyth in New York City after completing law school.
 She went on to work in the New York State Attorney General's Office as the Assistant Attorney General in Charge of the Binghamton Regional Office.
 She then served as Court Attorney to the Honorable Judith F. O’Shea in Chemung County Family Court.
 In 2000, she founded her own law firm specializing in litigation.
 She also served as Election Commissioner on the Chemung County Board of Elections.
 She is fluent in Spanish and French.